"Not the regular Jesus, but one of the several space ones.

 - Fullmetal Alchemist:

 - There is a character, Wolfwood, who certainly dresses the way we'd expect a Protestant pastor to dress, and he does things like listen to confessions.
 There is a fair amount of analysis of the conflict between pacifist ideals and the obligation he feels to protect the innocent even if he must kill in order to do so.
-The major departure is the standard ludicrous weapon given to most characters; in Wolfwood's case, a portable pistol armory in the shape of a 7-foot tall cross, which he jokes is heavy because it's "full of mercy".
+The major departure is the standard ludicrous weapon given to most characters; in Wolfwood's case, a portable pistol armory in the shape of a 7-foot tall cross (which also has a rocket launcher and machine gun built into it), which he jokes is heavy because it's "full of mercy".

 - In the anime version, it's revealed that the various Christian/Protestant trappings are more a disguise/mockery than anything else, as Wolfwood is intended to be the next Chapel of the Church of the Gung-ho Guns, implicitly a cult religion created by Knives for the purpose of paying homage to him.
 Given this is Knives we're talking about, it wouldn't be that out of character.